KhadijaBelmadani/ExpenseTrackerApp/README.md

 3. Include a `LICENSE` file if applicable.

 ## ✨ Future Enhancements
-Export expenses to Excel or PDF.
+Export expenses to Excel or PDF,
-Implement recurring expenses.
+Implement recurring expenses,
-Add dark mode for UI.
+Add dark mode for UI,